dh1tw/dh1tw.de/content/post/2012-09-22-a-simple-broadband-ruthroff4-1-balun.md

 {{< figure src="/img/2012/09/IMG_0595.jpg" link="/img/2012/09/IMG_0595.jpg" >}}

 The picture above and below show the bifilar turns on the FT-240-61 ferrite core.
-Note: This was the first prototype which only had 7 turns!
+Note: This was the prototype that only had 7 turns!

 {{< figure src="/img/2012/09/IMG_0597.jpg" link="/img/2012/09/IMG_0597.jpg" >}}

-In order to fix the core properly, I used on both sides of the balun a Delrin (POM &#8211; Polyoxymethyline) washer, which was mounted with a long M4 screw on the chassis.
+To fix the core properly, I used on both sides of the balun a Delrin (POM - Polyoxymethylene) washer, which was mounted with a long M4 screw on the chassis.

 {{< figure src="/img/2012/09/IMG_0603.jpg" link="/img/2012/09/IMG_0603.jpg" >}}